elritsch/elritsch.github.io/_posts/2017-08-02-LXC-with-NAT-bridge.md

 ---
-title: Setup LXC host with NAT bridge on Debian 9 (Stretch)
+title: Create LXC container using host-shared NAT bridge on Debian 9 (Stretch)
 layout: default
 tags:
  - Linux
- - networking
+ - Networking
  - NAT
  - Debian
  - LXC
+ - Container
 ---

 The main source of information for this post is the Debian Wiki page on [LXC bridging](https://wiki.debian.org/LXC/SimpleBridge).

 Configure the host
 ------------------